solana-labs/solana/book/src/cluster-test-framework.md

 Each node in the cluster is configured with a `fullnode::FullnodeConfig` at boot time.
 At boot time this configuration specifies any extra cluster configuration required for the test.
-The cluster, should boot with the configuration when it is run in-process, or in a data center.
+The cluster should boot with the configuration when it is run in-process or in a data center.

 Once booted, the test will discover the cluster through a gossip entry point and configure any runtime behaviors via fullnode RPC.